-When it comes to relationships, we are greatly influenced by those closest to us.
-Whether we realize it or not, those we choose to surround ourselves with determine how we think, how we act, and ultimately how successful we will become.
+Whether we’re conscious of it or not, when it comes to our growth (or lack there of), we are greatly influenced by those closest to us.
+Those we choose to surround ourselves with determine how we think, how we act, and ultimately how successful we will become.

 Knowing this, if you want to create a more mindful and positive life, it’s in your best interest to seek out self-aware and happy spirited people.

-Find those who are already living the kind of life you seek to create and are willing to share their knowledge freely.
-As you spend more time around them, you’ll inevitably find yourself living a more conscious and positive life too!
+As you spend more time around them, they’ll start to ‘rub off’ on you and you’ll inevitably find yourself living a more conscious and positive life too!